oberling/AVRMIDI-CV/README.md

 Teststatus
 ==========

-The code is written blindly by me - it is not yet tested on the device (Atmel ATMEGA 8).
-I only compile it with the avr-gcc toolchain by now to see if it still fits the device and if there are any syntax errors and stuff.
-Because I didn't test it on the device I instead have a little testing program to test whether or not the data structures and algorithms/functions work as expected.
+The code is written more or less blindly by me - it is not yet extensively tested on the device (Atmel ATMEGA 8).
+I have however a little testing program to test whether or not the data structures and algorithms/functions work as expected (on my Linux-PC).
-Therefor i can now safly say that the code compiles and works according to the tests.
+Thats why I can safly say that the code compiles and works according to those tests.
-What i have not yet tested and cannot test in software only is if it also works on the device - especially if my I/O-Functions work as expected.
+I am now moving slowly from software- to hardware-tests building the circuit part-by-part and testing each module.

 TODO
 ====
-* write tests for all the modules
 * design a circuit
+ * especially design the OpAmp-circuit to double the 5V-voltages for key and velocity
+ * last not least design a PCB layout
 * test on device